 When you look at the rest of Europe, the UK lags far behind in heat pump installations.
 However, as this changes, gas and heating engineers must decommission and replace old appliances.

 The best calculations are that the UK could be entirely hydrogen ready by 2050.

-Simply put, if hydrogen replaces natural gas, who will convert the millions of appliances to run on this new gas?
+Who will convert the millions of appliances to run on this new gas if hydrogen replaces natural gas?
 Gas engineers, of course.
-Existing engineers will need to upskill to upgrade or replace appliances and upgrade to supply network to (potentially) some 20 million homes.
+Existing engineers will need to upskill to upgrade or replace appliances and upgrade the supply network to some 20 million homes.